 c:\funnelback\bin\padre-gs.exe c:\funnelback\data\db\offline\idx\index c:\funnelback\conf\db\gscopes.cfg

-Changed gscopes are not autmatically applied to all generations in a Push collection.
+Changed gscopes are not autmatically applied to all generations in a push collection.
 Gscopes are applied to newly committed generations as well as merged generations.
-To re-apply gscopes to all generations you will need to trigger a Vacuum.
+To re-apply gscopes to all generations you will need to trigger a vacuum via the push API.

 Searching with gscopes